Pia, your house and garden are amazing. How did you end up here in the Catskill Mountains?

 Do you feel like you live more in the moment outside of the city?

 Yes, but the goal for me is to be continuously in the moment no matter where I am.
 In this way, I think one can be in the moment in New York City as well.
-New York is very pushy and it’s also very inspiring being part of that energy.
-It was for me for many years and remains this way when I return.
-For me, the energy is palpable and it gives me a lot of creativity, mainly because of the people.
+New York is very pushy and being part of that energy is very inspiring.
+That’s what it was for me for many years and remains this way when I return.
+The energy is palpable and gives me a lot of creativity, mainly because of the people.
 There is so much feedback and input available for your art.
 Here you only have yourself.
 In New York I feel like a part of it, there is a constant dialogue.

 Do you think that step was important for your work, to move to the countryside?